Commonly Asked Questions About Divorce in Illinois

 Unless there is a written agreement (or oral agreement made in court) between the spouses, the court will take into consideration many factors.
 Property is divided equally in many cases, but an unequal division can also be warranted.
 Some reasons would be if a party has substantial non-marital, the court may award more marital property to the other spouse.
 Contribution to the marital estate is also a factor.
 Age, health and income are other factors.

 What is the difference between divorce and legal separation in Illinois?

 The ending of a marriage is a “dissolution of marriage” and is commonly referred to as a divorce.
 It ends a marriage and allows the parties to marry again; a legal separation does not.
 In both divorce and legal separation cases, the parties may request orders for child and/or spousal support, custody and visitation, domestic violence restraining orders, etc. Legal separation may be preferable for couples wishing for a legal separation to live apart and not decide all the issues in their case except for some.
 Legal Separation is very uncommon and may not exist much longer.

 What are the grounds for divorce in Illinois?

 The most common grounds for divorce are “irreconcilable differences.”
-Irreconcilable differences are sincere, permanent differences between the spouses that have lead to a breakdown in the marriage.
+Irreconcilable differences are sincere, permanent differences between the spouses that have led to a breakdown in the marriage.
 To put it simply: it takes two to marry and only one to divorce.
 Only one spouse needs to state that irreconcilable differences exist.
 The other spouse cannot prevent the divorce even if he or she feels the marriage can be saved.
 In Illinois, divorces are “no-fault.”
 No one spouse can be financially punished for the breakdown of the marriage.
-Other grounds are available like mental cruelty and

 What are the grounds for having a marriage annulled?